Research

 This study reports on the causal effects of using a non-generative artificial intelligence (AI) chatbot to provide course-specific, proactive outreach and support to students in large-enrollment undergraduate courses.
 Across both an American Government and Microeconomics course, students randomly assigned to receive chatbot messaging were four percentage points more likely to earn an A or B in the courses.
 Students assigned to treatment were more likely to complete homework and use supplemental instruction opportunities, which provide evidence that increased course engagement may be driving grade outcomes.
 We also find suggestive evidence the chatbot reduced the likelihood of students dropping or withdrawing from each course.
 Treatment effects were generally consistent across student demographics, with the exception of women in Microeconomics, who earned final grades that were seven points higher than women in the control group.
 The chatbot was well-received by students: 82 percent of students who completed an end-of-course survey recommended its continued use and expansion to other courses.
 This study provides promising evidence that integrating virtual outreach and communication to students in their college courses can enhance student engagement and learning.
 It also illustrates the capacity of AI for providing timely responses to students’ questions, reducing instructors’ time answering common questions and allowing them to devote more time to the students who need it most.

-• Impact of Comprehensive Smoke-Free Policies and Outdoor Smoking Bans on Smoking in South Korea: Using Synthetic Control Method
+• Impact of Smoking Bans on Smoking in South Korea: A Synthetic Control Approach

 Abstract

-• Recreational Marijuana Laws and Body Weight” (with Jang Hyeok An and Reginal Hebert)
+• The Impact of Legalized Recreational Marijuana Laws on Obesity” (with Jang Hyeok An and Reginal Hebert)

 Abstract

-This study investigates the causal effect of recreational marijuana laws (RMLs) on body mass index (BMI) using data sourced from the CDC's Behavioral Risk Factor Surveillance System (BRFSS).
-While numerous studies have explored the association between marijuana use and appetite, limited studies have delved into the causal mechanism of marijuana use and BMI.
-Employing staggered adoption of RMLs as a framework, we utilize a Two-Stage Difference-in-Difference model (2SDiD) to estimate the effect of RMLs on BMI.
-The empirical findings reveal that RMLs significantly decrease BMI by around 0.294 units or 1.08 percent (0.294/27.33).
-Our research implies that policies allowing RMLs could potentially generate a positive spillover effect by reducing an individual's BMI.
+This study investigates the causal effect of recreational marijuana laws (RMLs) on body mass index (BMI) using data from the CDC’s Behavioral Risk Factor Surveillance System (BRFSS).
+While numerous studies have explored the association between marijuana use and appetite, few have examined the causal evidence between marijuana use and BMI.
+Leveraging the staggered adoption of RMLs as a natural experiment, we employ a Two-Stage Difference-in-Difference (2SDiD) model to estimate the effect of RMLs on BMI.
+Although our initial 2SDiD point estimates indicate a significant decrease in BMI of approximately 0.294 units or 1.08 percent (0.294/27.33), the eventstudy analysis reveals a downward pre-trend in BMI prior to the implementation of RMLs.
+After accounting for this pre-trend, our findings suggest that RMLs have no statistically significant effect on BMI.
+Moreover, we find little evidence for potential mechanisms, or for heterogeneous effects depending on gender and age groups.

 Works in Progress